pivotal-cf/pcf-release-notes/p1-v1.5/opsmanager_rn_1_5.md

 ---

 ## v1.5.3.0 patch release:
 Ops Manager 1.5.3.0 adds two configuration options on OpenStack:  "Disable DHCP" checkbox (which controls BOSH's "use_dhcp" flag) and an advanced section called "Advanced Infrastructure Config" that allows operators to set an Openstack connection_options string, which acccepts JSON.
-Lastly, text area fields have been widened in the Ops Manager user interface.
+Release notes starting with 1.5.2.0 will now include the version number of the embedded stemcell.
+Text area fields have been widened in the Ops Manager user interface.
+(Embedded stemcell:  3026)

 ## v1.5.2.0 patch release:

 Ops Manager 1.5.2.0 fixes a bug on OpenStack in which availability zones specified in Director tile were not passed to BOSH, as well as a bug in which certain fields became disabled after a failed deploy.
 It also includes a new BOSH stemcell with important security updates to Ubuntu.
+(Embedded stemcell:  3026)

 ## v1.5.1.0 patch release: